 6. I’m not a nutritionist, but…

-…this area of science is moving very, very fast and much of the data that nutritionists, but in particular dieticians, draw on is outdated very quickly.
-It’s also clouded by vested interest (with some vocal nutritionists and dieticians being paid by the sugar industry to keep on side).
+…this area of science is moving very, very fast and much of the data that nutritionists, but in particular dietitians, draw on is outdated very quickly.
+It’s also clouded by vested interest (with some vocal nutritionists and dietitians being paid by the sugar industry to stay on side).
 I’ve touched on this here.
 We all have to wade through the new information ourselves and ascertain what makes sense for us.

 7. And finally, as always, I mostly “preach” experimenting for yourself.

 Many of my detractors haven’t actually READ my book.
 Or find it easier and more profitable to view my approach as extreme.
 I’m not an extremist.
 I issue an invitation only.
 And I very much encourage everyone to be kind and gentle to themselves, to not get rigid, to be cool with “lapses” (and to not call them lapses) and to not treat it as a mean diet.